Domestic Violence and the Church

 Here are a few of the facts stated in the Declaration of Sentiments

-years ago, the last one of which I want you to note carefully.
-(Elizabeth
+years ago, the last ones of which I want you to note carefully.

 He has compelled her to submit to